-Students need to gain a summative mark of 50% (please delete as appropriate) to pass the module.
+Students need to gain a summative mark of 50% to pass the module.
 Students who fail the module at the first attempt will be re-examined during the August diet.
-This re-examination will consist entirely of exam.
+This re-examination will consist entirely of coursework.

 Textbooks:

 Snapshots of hemodynamics: an aid for clinical research and graduate education (N Westerhof, M Noble) Springerlink (electronic access)